Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Safety and Health Initiatives

-In the Toyoda Gosei Group, safety and health declarations are made and company activities are spread based on the above basic philosophy.
+In the Toyoda Gosei Group, Safety and Health Declaration is made and company activities are spread based on the above basic philosophy.

 Safety and Health Declaration

 • 1.
-Compliance with laws and internal regulations and standards related to health.
+We will comply with all laws and company regulations and standards related to safety and health.

 Implementation System